nuclearnic/rails_opentracer/README.md

 # RailsOpentracer

-Gem is in active development.
-If you see this then us devs aren't quite done yet.

 This gem instruments an application to be used with a tracing client.
 At this stage it is configured to be used with Zipkin only, but this can be changed at a later stage.
+While there are other gems that offer very similar functionality, the idea here was to instrument an application with OpenTracing with the absolute minimum amount of instrumentation/configuration.

 TODO:
-- Tests
 - Investigate performance impact
 - Investigate cause of lone .js spans